STAR TREK:

 Ultimately, if these shows remembered to stick to the exploration of science, as the science fiction title implies, we should see more Starfleet main characters in blue uniforms, indicating science, instead of yellow, indicating "engineering".
 I think my brother is right in saying that Data should have been in a blue uniform instead of a yellow one.
 Considering his function in most scripts, he is concerned more with general science than engineering per se, or certainly security.
 I can only think that he's in yellow to help differentiate himself from Mr. Spock - but that's too artificial to be believable, and shouldn't have continued beyond season 2 or 3 at the latest.

-These Next Generation Season Six stories are available on DVD and Blu-ray:
+This Next Generation Season Six story is available on DVD and Blu-ray:

 Star Trek: The Next Generation - Season Six (1992-1993):